NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 from omni.ui import scene as sc import omni.usd
 ```

-The `scene` variable will be used to get information regarding the selected primitive.

 ## Step 3.2: Begin setting up variables
 Next, create a new class and begin setting variables.
 Create the `ObjInfoModel` below the imports: